Begin your graphic novel on the right foot

 Carly Shooster

 Carly Shooster (she/her) is a Jewish-American cartoonist based in Gainesville, Florida.
-She graduated from the California College of Arts with a MFA in 2022 and has since been working on her first Graphic Novel, Mamita.
-Carly teaches kids and adult programs in the SAW studio and around Alachua County.
+She graduated from the California College of Arts (CCA) with an MFA in Comics in 2022 and has since been working on her debut Graphic Novel, Mamita, to be published by Fieldmouse Press in Fall 2027.
+Carly teaches kids and adult comics programs online and in the SAW studio and around Alachua County.

 -